Sets with large intersection properties in metric spaces: Comparison between , and other previous definitions

-where $\abs{\cdot}$ is the usual Euclidean norm on $\R^3$.
-The metric space $(X,\varrho)$ is obtained by gluing the Ahlfors $2$-regular spaces $(H,\abs{\cdot})$ and $(L,\abs{\cdot}^{1/2})$, then it is Ahlfors $2$-regular (see for example \cite[Theorem 1.29]{G}).
-However, by obvious topological obstructions there are not bi-Lipschitz maps that carry open sets of $H$ to $L$, which allows us to take sets in $X$ satisfying condition \eqref{GsLip} that are not dense in $X$.
-We can consider for example a set of $\alpha$-approximable points in $L$.
+where $\norm{\cdot}$ denotes the usual Euclidean norm on $\R^3$.
+The metric space $X$ is thus obtained by gluing the Ahlfors $2$-regular spaces $(H,\norm{\cdot})$ and $(L,\norm{\cdot}^{1/2})$, then it is Ahlfors $2$-regular (see e.g. \cite[Theorem 1.29]{G}).
+We consider on $X$ the Hausdorff measure $\mu=\Hh^2$.
+By obvious topological obstructions there are not bi-Lipschitz maps that carry open sets from $H$ onto $L$, which allows us to take sets in $X$ satisfying condition \eqref{bilipdef} that are not dense in $X$.